biodash/biodash.github.io/content/codeclub/17_regex/index.md

     -   Replace multiple variations of the same thing at once:
         e.g. change all DNA repeats to lowercase letters or Ns.

-    -   Change GPS coordinates in degrees/minutes/seconds format to decimal degrees,
+    -   Change a date format from `M/DD/YY` to `YYYY-MM-DD`, or GPS coordinates in degrees/minutes/seconds format to decimal degrees (note that this needs a bit of conversion too).
-        or a date format from `M/DD/YY` to `YYYY-MM-DD`.

     -   Rename files: switch sample ID and treatment ID separated by underscores,
         or pad numbers (`1`-`100` =\> `001`-`100` for proper ordering).